edalorzo/fundamental-programming/README.rst

     double saveMoney(double amount);
  }

 The implementation class of this interface then must satisfy everything stated in the contract of its methods and our test classes must strive to satisfy those contracts.
+Another great benefit of having this contracts stated is that just by writing them we put ourselves in the mindset of thinking what could go wrong, which is always a good start to write defensive, robust software.
+Finally, once the contract is clearly stated, developers can easily write unit tests for that contract, even before the interface have been properly implemented.

 Consider another example: let's say you are defining  a ``Fraction`` class to represent that mathematical concept.
 You may need to follow a contract with the following rules: